curious-containers/curious-containers.github.io/_pages/home.md

 In the past, Curious Containers was mainly a research project to develop ideas and try new concepts in the context of computational reproducibility.
 Our existing file formats and software components are considered BETA releases.

-It is now time to stabilize the ecosystem as a major step for longterm reproducibility.
-We are therefore working towards RED 10, the first stable release of the RED file format.
+It is now time to stabilize the ecosystem as a major step towards longterm reproducibility.
+We are therefore working on RED 10, the first stable release of the RED file format.
 In addition, we will define a stable CLI for RED Connectors.
 RED 10 and the RED Connector CLI version 1 will be supported by all future releases of the Curious Containers software components in a backwards compatible way.

-### RED 7 Pre-Release
+### RED 10 Pre-Release

 Our current release RED 7 is a RED 10 pre-release version.
-This version will most likely become RED 10 without any additional changes, provided that we do not detect any error during the testing phase.
+This version will most likely become RED 10 (we are skipping 8 and 9) without any additional changes, provided that we do not detect any errors during the testing phase.
 A pre-release of the RED connector CLI 1 is now released as version 0.1.

 ## Machine Learning Workloads